bobbybudnick/SFS-Infrastructure/README.md

 41. sftp failures
 when bashrc is customized sftp can say received message too long
 Add this to bashrc:
-# If not running interactively, don't do anything
 case $- in
     *i*) ;;
       *) return;;